Dr-Princess/alx-low_level_programming/0x15-file_io/README.md

- This readme is about the project 0x15 file io
+this project is about 0x15.
+C - File I/O